Published July 2018

 There’s Always Beer Near

 Fredericton is such a concentrated city – you can walk or bike to several breweries in a short time – and New Brunswick is geographically small.
 This size factor is actually helping the province’s beer sector flourish.
-Experienced brewers share expertise and even equipment with nearby up-and-comers; employees transporting their own kegs will help deliver some of another brewery’s to a pub in a different city; they all meet at the province’s many beer festivals such as the Atlantic Beer Fest in Moncton, the Saint John Annual Beerfest, Nackawic’s Big Axe Craft Beer Festival, and The Falls Beer Fest in Grand Falls.
+Experienced brewers share expertise and even equipment with nearby up-and-comers; employees transporting their own kegs will help deliver some of another brewery’s to a pub in a different city; they all meet at the province’s many beer festivals such as the Atlantic Beer Festival and the Atlantic Canadian Craft Brew Fest in Moncton, the Saint John Annual Beerfest, Nackawic’s Big Axe Craft Beer Festival, and The Falls Beer Fest in Grand Falls.
 Different breweries will even carry guest taps in their taprooms so that visitors can try another brewery’s product.
 Hop growers like Southan Farms in Florenceville-Bristol are no more than a couple of hours away.